allinurl/goaccess/README.md

 | `--tune-nmemb=<number>`            | Number of members in each non-leaf page.
 [256]                |
 | `--xmmap=<number>`                 | Set the size in bytes of the extra mapped memory.
 [0]         |

+## Storage ##

+There are three storage options that can be used with GoAccess.
+Choosing one will depend on your environment and needs.

+#### GLib Hash Tables ####

+On-memory storage provides better performance at the cost of limiting the dataset size to the amount of available physical memory.
+By default GoAccess uses GLib Hash Tables.
+If your dataset can fit in memory, then this will perform fine.
+It has average memory usage and pretty good performance.
+For better performance with memory trade-off see Tokyo Cabinet on-memory hash database.

+#### Tokyo Cabinet On-Disk B+ Tree ####

+Use this storage method for large datasets where it is not possible to fit everything in memory.
+The B+ tree database is slower than any of the hash databases since data has to be committed to disk.
+However, using an SSD greatly increases the performance.
+You may also use this storage method if you need data persistence to quickly load statistics at a later date.

+#### Tokyo Cabinet On-Memory Hash Database ####

+Although this may vary across different systems, in general the on-memory hash database should perform slightly better than GLib Hash Tables.

 ## Usage ##

 The simplest and fastest usage would be: